 Guidance about Course Planning and Sequencing

-Students interested in Finance should consult the “Paths in Finance" guide (pdf), and also in the Finance Information Area on the first floor of Tomasso Hall.
+Students interested in Finance should consult the “Paths in Finance" guide (pdf).

 Though the concentration in finance requires four courses, many prospective employers expect students to take a broad array of finance courses that will exceed this number.